 Swedish artist Hilma af Klint created large abstract paintings starting in 1906, well before such artists as Wassily Kandinsky explored non-representational imagery.
-She felt that people were not ready for her paintings since they were so radical so she seldom exhibited these during her life.
+She felt that people were not ready for her paintings since they were so radical, she seldom exhibited them during her life.

 When her sister died in 1880, af Klint became a medium and was involved with spirituality which was popular at the time.
 She attended the Royal Academy of Fine Arts in Stockholm from 1882 to 1887 and became a member of the Theosophical Society when it was formed in Sweden in 1889.
 Her first series of very large paintings dealing with spirituality, “The Paintings for the Temple,” were done in 1906.
 She wanted to express the unity of all through her work.